KrushnaSonawane91/SuperStore_Data_Analysis/README.md

 - Which region generates the highest sales?
 - Which category is the most profitable?
 - Which products generate the highest revenue?
-- Which customer segment performs best?
+- Which customer segment contributes the most sales?
-- Which shipping mode is used the most?
+- Which shipping mode is used most frequently?
 - What is the average order value?
+- How do discounts affect profitability?
+- Which sub-categories generate losses?

 ---

 ## 📷 Dashboard Preview

 ### Main Dashboard

 ![Dashboard](Screenshots/Dashboard.png)

-### Information Page
+### Dashboard Guide

 ![Information Page](Screenshots/Information_Page.png)